Submitting New and Revised Program and Course Proposals to the SCAA

-All (no exceptions) submissions require a syllabus.
-This syllabus to conform to the guidelines set in the approved syllabus policy.
+The syllabus should conform to the guidelines set in the approved syllabus policy.

 When does a course change become grounds for proposing a new course?

-How do I find courses and programs that potentially overlap with my new proposal?
+How do I find courses that may potentially overlap with my new proposal?

-Contact or visit the websites of relevant academic units who you suspect might have similar courses or programs.
+- Contact or visit the websites of relevant academic units that you think might have similar courses.

 How do I know when I should obtain a “sign off” from another unit when submitting a course or program proposal?

-We request that units submitting a course or program proposal seek out a sign off from another academic unit when one or more of the following occurs:
+We request that units submitting a course or program proposal obtain a sign off from another academic unit when one or more of the following occurs: